ALLENYL30/questionnaire-system/README.md

 # Questionnaire System

-A web-based questionnaire management system built with Vue.js on the frontend and Spring Boot for the backend.
-This system allows users to create, manage, and participate in various questionnaires and surveys.
+A web-based questionnaire management system that allows users to create, manage, and participate in questionnaires.
+Built with **Vue.js** on the frontend and **Spring Boot** on the backend.

 ## Features

-- **User Management**: Allows different user roles (e.g., admin, user) to log in and interact with the system.
+- **User Authentication**: Supports user roles such as admin and participant.
-- **Questionnaire Creation**: Admins can create customizable questionnaires with various question types.
+- **Questionnaire Creation**: Admins can design custom questionnaires with multiple question types.
-- **Real-time Data Collection**: Collect and store responses from participants.
+- **Real-Time Responses**: Collects user responses instantly.
-- **Data Visualization**: Generate reports and visualize results from the collected data.
+- **Data Visualization**: Displays collected data through visual reports and graphs.

 ## Tech Stack

 - **Frontend**: Vue.js
 - **Backend**: Spring Boot (Java)
-- **Database**: MySQL (or other relational databases)
+- **Database**: MySQL (or any relational database)
 - **Languages**: Java, JavaScript, HTML, CSS

 ## Prerequisites

-Ensure that the following are installed on your machine:

-- Java 11+
+- Java 11 or newer
 - Node.js
-- MySQL or any other database
+- MySQL (or other relational database)

 ## Setup